nshanbhag123/Niche-Adaptation-of-S.-epidermidis-in-the-Healthy-Female-Microbiota/README.md

 ## Authors

-Contributors names and contact info
+Code contributors names

-Sandra Jablonska
+Sandra Jablonska (R code) - inquiries can be made at:
-Niru Shanbhag
+Niru Shanbhag (Python code) - inquiries can be made at: shanbhagn123@gmail.com

 ## Acknowledgments
 Thank you to SJ, who spent 2 years generating all this lovely data :)